How Long Does It Take to Learn Python? Hours by Goal

 - Hours needed: 80 to 150

-- Calendar time at 3 hrs/week: 6 to 12 months
+- At 3 hours a week: 6 to 12 months

 Goal 2: Be the "technical" person on your team